Olympics-Tokyo torch lighting ceremony ups measures to combat coronavirus - source

 Organisers of this week's Tokyo 2020 Olympics torch lighting ceremony in ancient Olympia are planning tighter measures to protect against the coronavirus after already reducing the size of the event, a source said on Monday.

-The Olympic torch will be lit in Olympia at a scaled-down ceremony on March 12 before a seven-day relay that will culminate with a handover ceremony in Greece on March 19.
+The Olympic torch will be lit in Olympia at a scaled-down ceremony on March 12 before a seven-day relay that will culminate with a handover ceremony in Greece on March 19, but the mayor of Olympia has asked the International Olympic Committee to move the event to May.
 A source said organisers in Greece will further reduce the number of people inside the ancient stadium, with only a few dozen representatives of the Tokyo Games from a group of about 150 allowed access to the ceremony.

 Organisers will also shut the press centre following the ceremony to avoid the gathering of many people in an indoor area and will stage Wednesday's dress rehearsal without the presence of media, the source told Reuters.
 "There will also be a limit on media accreditations that have not yet been picked up," the source said.

+Tokyo has already stopped 340 children from attending the ceremony while Greek organisers last week banned crowds from the dress rehearsal.
 The prefecture of Ilia, of which Olympia is part, is among the hardest hit by the coronavirus in Greece.

-Tokyo has stopped 340 children from attending the ceremony while Greek organisers last week banned crowds from the dress rehearsal.
+The Mayor of Olympia has written to International Olympic Committee President Thomas Bach, proposing the postponement of the ceremony until May.
+"The danger of staging the torch lighting with only a handful of spectators, limited number of officials and delegations, and under a cloud of fear and concern will damage the greatness and prestige of this event," Olympia mayor Giorgos Georgiopoulos said in his letter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)